CurtisTD/CompressionProgram/README.md

 Huffman Code: Currently compresses text files.

 RLE: Currently compresses arbitrary data, though RLE will not often shrink a file size without other modifications prior.
+For example, a text file of a Shakespeare excerpt would not have many patterns.
+^This is planned to change by avoiding putting a '1' in front of single characters.

 Quanitzation: BMP images can now be quantized.